khval/libcopper.library/README.md

 # libcopper.library

-This is library intended to linked into binary, to emulate the rendering of the Amiga unique graphic chipset. if you just going to make something that looks like amiga graphics, you do it in where different way, with modern effects, but if you’re working on updating old code, or porting old code new hardware this, is a more true path.
+This is library intended to be linked into the binary, to emulate the rendering of the Amiga unique graphic chipset. if you just going to make something that looks like amiga graphics, you do it in where different way, more effetively with modern effects, but if you’re working on updating old code, or porting old code to new hardware, this is a more true path.

 This library was made for AmigaOS4.1 and will need some changes to work on anything else.